Wallace Loh

-Wallace Dao-kui Loh (陸道逵 (Lù Dàokuí); born 1946) is a Peruvian/American university administrator.
+Wallace Dao-kui Loh (陸道逵 (Lù Dàokuí); born 1946) is an American university administrator.
 He was the president of the University of Maryland, College Park, from 2010 until 2020.

-Early life
+Early life and education

 Loh was born in Shanghai to a prominent family.
 His grandparents owned five blocks' worth of downtown Shanghai property, and his father was a diplomat.
 In 1949, when Mao Zedong took over China after the Communist Revolution, the Loh family sought asylum in Lima, Peru.
 He went to the United States for college, earning a bachelor's degree from Grinnell College.
 He later earned a master's degree from Cornell where he was elected for membership in the Telluride House, a Ph.D. degree in psychology from the University of Michigan, and a J.D. degree from Yale Law School.

 Academic career

 Before becoming the president at University of Maryland, College Park, Loh spent three decades in higher education.
 He has been dean of the University of Washington Law School, vice chancellor of the University of Colorado, a dean at Seattle University, and most recently provost at the University of Iowa where he oversaw budgets and personnel for the state university's eleven colleges.

 During his career in academic administration, Loh has led campaigns to curb underage drinking at University of Iowa, and more recently, to diversify the University of Washington Law School.